Gengraf; Neoral; SandIMMUNE

-- If you are taking this drug for psoriasis AND you have used other drugs or radiation to treat this health problem before, your chance of skin cancer may be higher.
+- If your child is taking this drug for psoriasis AND your child got other drugs to treat this health problem, your child’s chance of skin cancer may be higher.

 - It is used to keep the body from harming the organ after an organ transplant.

 - It is used to treat rheumatoid arthritis.

 - It is used to treat very bad psoriasis.

 - It may be given to your child for other reasons.
 Talk with the doctor.